Full Disclosure: The Author [Richard Ronc] has no cryptocurrency holdings.

 Well … no!
 Uneducated greed is!
 And make no mistake there were victims.
 Lots of them.

-Here is the thing cryptos are the ultimate dopamine hit!
+Here is the thing.
+Cryptocurrencies are the ultimate dopamine hit!
 They promise big, and make no mistake the potential is there.
 But so is the risk!
+Especially right now – Epic heights mean that the falls are huge ….
+Potentially.

 So why shouldn’t you invest in crypto?

-Here’s why you shouldn’t or at the very least be “extremely” careful with any investment in this frontier.
+Here is why (I think) you should not or at the very least be ‘extremely’ careful with any investment in this frontier.

-When the stock market falls by 2% the media screams murder.
+When the stock market (Dow Jones Index or Nasdaq) falls by 2% the media screams murder.
 Economies risk complete collapse amongst a day of irreparable losses.
+Fear and Hype reign supreme.

-But here is the thing … being Johnny on the spot at the ‘right time’ to enter the market and exit to protect your cash and always be on the right side of the trade is exhausting.
+Firstly, being Johnny or Jane on the spot at the ‘right time’ to enter the market, exit to protect your cash and always be on the right side of the trade is exhausting.
 In fact because the market never sleeps neither will you.

 Trading the crypto markets is just another job.
-Yes the potential for gains is there, but you need an appetite for it.
+Yes the potential for gains on your seed money is there, but you need an appetite for it.
 You also have to have the strongest discipline and strategy in place before you make any commitment.

 For small players … it’s a place where you can start, but you can’t say that I didn’t warn you!